solomonshalom/RGMM/README.md

 ## Why This Matters

 At Facebook, we've always believed in the power of community.
 This Game Mod Manager is all about fostering creativity and sharing within gaming communities.
-By making it easier for modders to create, organize, and share their work, we're helping to build stronger, more engaged gaming ecosystems.
+By making it easier for modders to create, organize, and share their work, we're helping to build stronger, more engaged gaming ecosystems."# GMM"